metabase/metabase/docs/users-guide/interactive-dashboards.md

 From the **Click behavior** sidebar, select **Go to a custom destination** and link to **URL**.
 The **Enter a URL to link to** modal will pop up, allowing you to specify a URL, as well as specify the value of a column or dashboard filter.
 Click on the dropdown menu **Values you can reference** to see your options.

-### Cross-filtering a dashboard
+### Use a chart to filter a dashboard

 If your dashboard contains at least one filter, you can set things up so that clicking on a chart in the dashboard will update a filter.

-When a user clicks on, say, a bar in a bar chart, the click sends the value of the bar to the filter, and updates cards across the dashboard.
+When a user clicks on, say, a bar in a bar chart, you could send the value of the clicked bar to the filter, and update cards across the dashboard.
 We call this functionality **cross-filtering**.
 You can use this cross-filtering to make a chart behave as kind of "navigation question" that filters data across other cards.

 For example, clicking on the `Widget` bar will update the current dashboard's **category** filter to filter for `Widget`:

 ![Cross-filtering](images/interactive-dashboards/cross-filter.png)

-To set this cross-filtering up, choose a dashboard filter to update, and a question that you want to update that filter.
+To set up cross-filtering, choose a dashboard filter that you'd like to update on click, and a question to use to update that filter.
 You can think of this question as your "navigation question".
 Instead of wiring this navigation question up to the filter, you'll [wire up every other question on the dashboard to the filter](08-dashboard-filters.md).

-Here, we use the **Orders by product category question** as our navigation question, so we leave this question disconnected from the filter, and connect all the other questions to the **Category** filter.
+Below, we'll use the **Orders by product category question** as our navigation question, so we'll leave this question disconnected from the filter, and connect all the other questions to the **Category** filter.

 ![Wiring up filter](images/interactive-dashboards/wiring-up-filter.png)

-When you click on a value in the navigation question, the navigation question won't update (as intended - this allows us to select other values), but all the other questions on the dashboard will update, filtered by the selected value.

-With your filter wired up, stay in dashboard edit mode, and hover over the question you want to use to filter the dashboard, and click on the **click behavior** icon.
-Then select the **Update a dashboard filter**.
+With your filter wired up, stay in dashboard edit mode, and hover over the question you want to use as your navigation question to filter the dashboard.
+Click on the **click behavior** icon, then select the **Update a dashboard filter**.

 Metabase will list the available filters to update below.
 Here we select the **Category** filter, and supply the value to that filter from the question's `Product -> Category` column.

 ![Update a dashboard filter](images/interactive-dashboards/update-a-dashboard-filter.png)

 Click **Done** in the sidebar, then **Save** your dashboard.

-Now you can use your navigation question to interactively filter the data across your dashboard.
+Now we can use our navigation question (Orders by product category) to interactively filter the data across your dashboard.
+When people click on a value in the navigation question, Metabase will send the clicked value to the filter, and update every card on the dashboard by filtering them for the clicked value - every card except for the navigation question: Orders by product category.
+The reason we don't want the navigation question to update is so that we can select a different category to filter the dashboard.

 ---